The core of mobile learning is providing relevant information to users at the point of need.

 Boasting an impressive 720p display, 720p camera, and top-mounted touchpad, the R-6 is intended for heavy-duty, industrial applications, with a consumer model on the horizon.

 Similar to the Moverio, the R-6 uses Android, but it’s a custom version of the operating system titled ReticleOS.

-Rather than the grid-based format in which apps are usually displayed, ReticleOS offers a horizontal series of icons which works naturally with the swipe motions detected by the touchpad, which doubles as a click interface.
+Rather than the grid-based format in which it usually displays apps, ReticleOS offers a horizontal series of icons which works naturally with the swipe motions detected by the touch pad, which doubles as a click interface.

 There’s also an accompanying ring that offers the same touch interface in a more readily accessible location.

 There’s no doubt that the R-6 is the most powerful smart glasses device on the market today, with a 1.5Ghz dual-core processor (as compared to the 1.2Ghz dual-core processor in the Moverio, or the 1Ghz or less processor in the Glass).